Burny Myrick Original

 New Orleans World's Fair.

-NEW ORLEANS -- Burny Myrick, who spent more than two decades painting portraits in relative anonymity, has suddenly found a much wider audience for his paintings of the Mississippi River.
+Burny Myrick, who spent more than two decades painting portraits in relative anonymity, has suddenly found a much wider audience for his paintings of the Mississippi River.

 At unexpected bends along the mighty waterway, the world is reduced to essentials -- river and sky.